jsdelivr/globalping/README.md

 #### Probes share no UUIDs
 Our probes don't expose unique IDs that you can use to target them explicitly.
 Instead, we recommend fine-tuning probe selection by using and combining filters as described in the best practice section above.

->[!NOTE]
-> This ensures that popular locations, like `from Amsterdam` or `from AWS`, are automatically load-balanced across multiple probes within the same location, preventing the overload of specific probes.
+This ensures that popular locations, like `from Amsterdam` or `from AWS`, are automatically load-balanced across multiple probes within the same location, preventing the overload of specific probes.

 #### Test result variability
 When requesting a specific number of probes, there is no guarantee that the API will respond with the exact amount.